• Skip to primary navigation

 • ½ tablespoon Worcestershire sauce optional

-• 1 teaspoon creole seasoning (Tony Chachere's) add more or less to suit your taste - it's up to you!
+• 1 teaspoon creole seasoning (Tony Chachere's) or Cajun seasoning add more or less to suit your taste - it's up to you!

 • ½ teaspoon salt